What are the Statutes of Limitations for Personal Injury Lawsuits in Massachusetts?

 For example, it might take the victim of a slip and fall accident a few months to discover evidence about the accident indicating there are grounds for a lawsuit.
 In this case, the statute of limitations would start on the date the victim discovered the evidence, not the date of the accident.

 Medical Malpractice and Product Liability Claims

 Medical malpractice claims and product liability claims must be filed within three years of the date of the alleged malpractice, according to Massachusetts General Laws Part III Title V Chapter 260 Section 4.

 The discovery rule also applies to these types of claims.
 However, you cannot file a claim more than seven years after discovering the alleged medical malpractice or product liability, no matter when you discover you may have been a victim of negligence.

 Wrongful death claims must be filed within three years of the date of death or within three years of the date the executor or administrator of the deceased’s estate knew, or should have known by exercising reasonable diligence, there was cause for legal action, according to the wrongful death statute.

 Contact Our Boston Personal Injury Lawyers

-The Boston personal injury attorneys at Janet, Jenner & Suggs have detailed knowledge of the statutes of limitations governing different types of personal injury claims.
+The Boston personal injury attorneys at Janet, Janet & Suggs have detailed knowledge of the statutes of limitations governing different types of personal injury claims.
 We know how to determine precisely how much time you have for filing a lawsuit to recover fair compensation.